What do you want to know about EIS?

 What is EIS tax relief?

-With any EIS investment, you can take advantage of the following tax reliefs (also referred to as 'tax breaks' or 'tax incentives') on up to a cap of £1m per tax year (or £2m per tax year as long as at least £1m of this is invested in knowledge-intensive businesses):
+Qualifying investors can take advantage of the various tax reliefs when investing into EIS-eligble companies, up to a cap of £1m per tax year, or £2m per tax year as long as at least £1m of this is invested in knowledge-intensive companies.
+These tax reliefs include:

 - Income Tax relief of 30% of your investment.
 This can be used in the year of investment or carried back one year